Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Multiscale interactions along the unstable front with changing strain

 are the along-front mean, submesoscale, and BLT productions with $\vec{ab}\vec{: \nabla u}=a_i b_j u_{i,j}$, and advections of $\ske$ by total velocity and of submesoscale geopotential and residual stresses by $\vec{u}^s$. $B^s={w^s b^s}$ is the submesoscale buoyancy production.
 Importantly, the term $B^s$ captures the transfer of frontal PE reservoir to SKE through BI \citep{verma_interaction_2022}, and its average are central to ML parameterizations in large-scale models \citep{fox-kemper_parameterization_2008, bodner_modifying_2023}.
 The evolution equation for TKE is

 where the horizontal and vertical productions are \citep{germano_turbulence_1992}

 $B=\overline{w'b'}$ is buoyancy production, and $A$ is advection and dissipation, respectively.
-Note that the horizontal stresses in $P_H$ and $P_V$ have additional asymmetric though minor stress contribution directly from background mesoscale forcing $\vec{U}$, and that shear components have contributions from both along-front mean $\vec{u}^a$ and submesoscale deviation $\vec{u}^s$.
+Note that the horizontal stresses in $P_H$ and $P_V${$P_H$ and $P_V$ differs from those defined in {\citep{verma_interaction_2022}}, and their horizontal components} have additional asymmetric though minor stress contribution directly from background mesoscale forcing $\vec{U}$, and that shear components have contributions from both along-front mean $\vec{u}^a$ and submesoscale deviation $\vec{u}^s$.
 And by comparing the pattern of $P'$ to those of $P_H$ and $P_V$, we can examine if the along-front mean shear or the submesoscale shear are dominant, which is a preferred choice when further decompositions become computationally challenging.
 The analysis below demonstrates that $P'$ and $P_H$ represent virtually the same submesoscale-BLT transfer in opposite directions, and that $P_V$ has significant contributions from both surface-intensified Ekman and frontal geostrophic shears.
 Although the direct contribution of mesoscale forcing $\vec{U}$ mainly appears in the total velocity components, its significance can accumulate steadily in time and space.
 Here the geostrophic shear production is

 and we can also examine similar geostrophic components in $P^a$ and $P^s$ to clarify generation or destruction of $\ske$ through the mean flow and self-interaction.
 Moreover, we do not include dissipation terms in \eqref{eq:ske} and \eqref{eq:tke} since the model only implements implicit numerical dissipation through the advection scheme \citep{silvestri_new_2024}.